thomascong121/SocialDistance/SDD/README.md

 # Supported Models
 We have tested our model using Faster-RCNN, YOLO-v3 and SSD, based on the performance of each model, we have chosen YOLO-v3 as our default model

-All our models are pretrained models from [Gluno CV Tookit](https://github.com/dmlc/gluon-cv)
+All pretrained models are from [Gluno CV Tookit](https://github.com/dmlc/gluon-cv).
+Besides, we have trained a YOLO-v3 and SSD using data from [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/)

 # Installation
 You may be able to obtain the latest version our model from: